Hanifaru Bay

 16.08.2023 70+ mantas

-31.8.2023 100+ Mantas
+31.8.2023 100+ mantas

-15.9.2023 30+ Mantas
+15.9.2023 30+ mantas

-Below the data from 2022:
+Below the data for 2022:

 New Moon: 01.05.2022, 30.05.2022, 29.06.2022, 28.07.2022, 27.08.2022, 26.09.2022, 25.10.2022, 24.11.2022